CHI - St Gabriel's Health

 St. Gabriel’s Home Health and Hospice is a Medicare-certified home health and hospice agency.
 It also functions as a department of CHI St. Gabriel’s Health and has consistently been ranked as an Elite Top 500 home care agency.

 CHI is part of CommonSpirit Health, a nonprofit, Catholic health system dedicated to advancing health for all people.
 It was created in February 2019 through the alignment of Catholic Health Initiatives and Dignity Health.
 CommonSpirit Health is committed to creating healthier communities, delivering exceptional patient care, and ensuring every person has access to quality health care.
-With its national office in Chicago and a team of approximately 150,000 employees and 25,000 physicians and advanced practice clinicians, CommonSpirit Health operates 142 hospitals and more than 700 care sites across 21 states.
+With its national office in Chicago and a team of approximately 150,000 employees, physicians and advanced practice clinicians, CommonSpirit Health operates 142 hospitals and more than 700 care sites across 21 states.
 In FY 2018, Catholic Health Initiatives and Dignity Health had combined revenues of $29.2 billion and provided $4.2 billion in charity care, community benefit, and unreimbursed government programs.
 Learn more at www.commonspirit.org.

 Catholic Health Initiatives and its organizations are Equal Opportunity Employers and support a drug-free work environment.